wix/cli-app-templates/stock-countdown/README.md

     ![Plugin explorer product page](./images/plugin-explorer-product-page.png)

-1. Find your plugin and add it to the slot.
+1. Find your plugin in the plugin explorer and add it to the slot.

 The development environment is set up to automatically reflect your code changes in the browser.